Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-9sP0hOMzQ40.md

 ---
-title: "Q&A: Why have two beds and loo but can't use?"
+title: "November 10th, 2020 Livestream Q&A: Why have two beds and loo but can't use?"
 date: "2020-11-10"
 layout: transcript
 topics: